Rounak-Das-02/Helping-Hand/README.md

 # Team Helping Hand

 We have tested the project on Ubuntu (Google Chrome) and MacOS (Safari).
-In case there's any problem with the installation, it might be because of
+In case there's any problem with the installation, it might be because of npm problem, which you might have to fix on your own :)

 ## To run this project :